 As NETSTOCK is not a mission-critical system, we do not offer automatic fail-over to stand-by servers.
 This also keeps the monthly cost down for our customers.

-All access to a customer’s instance of NETSTOCK goes over the https protocol.
+All access to a customer’s instance of NETSTOCK goes over the https protocol, using secure TLS versions.
 Our SSL certificates are signed by trusted CAs.
 All requests to our web app are protected against Cross-Site Request Forgery.

 This means that Man-In-The-Middle attacks are exceedingly difficult to perform.
 No-one can read our customers’ information whilst in-transit to and from our web servers.